sjwines/hourofai/forest/forest4.md

 If you arrive with 0 data, the ship will say “No data” and you’ll hear a thump. hint~

+## Drone Fact: Autonomy levels @showdialog
+Maritime drones can be teleoperated or semi-autonomous using simple rules (heuristics) like “collect, then upload, avoid danger.”
+Next, you’ll start shaping those rules so your drone makes smarter choices on its own.

 ## {Finale}
 👏 Great, you can now keep track of how many data shards you have collected!